wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 {% post_image hashed_id: '8084860b23f6bf980f867d5b6002d2d3347eb094', class: 'center' %}

 The time to the left of the heatmap displays when the viewer watched the video.

-Next to the time is the information Wistia gathers automatically, like their location.
-If this viewer has watched other videos in your account, the number will show up in a bubble next to their name.
-Scrolling over the name will reveal the IP address of the viewer, along with where they viewed the video (on your blog, on your homepage, etc.).
+Next to the time you'll see a number in a blue or grey box--this number indicates the total number of your Wistia videos they watched.
+If the box is blue, this means you're looking at an identified viewer, either gathered from an email or entered manually through a Turnstile.

+The small carrot next to the name and location of the viewer opens the heatmaps to share more data.
+Here you'll find stuff like device (browser and environment), IP address, and page where they watched the video.
+Woo!

+{{ "See a little phone icon next to a viewer's name or network?
+That means someone watched your video on a mobile device.
+You can also export this data." | tip }}

 {% post_image hashed_id: '073bef93c3b8b595d1a48f428fa0c74703085926', class: 'center' %}

-Clicking on the name link on the heatmap will take you to the Viewer page for that viewer.
-The Viewer page is part of the **Viewer Stream**.
+Clicking on the name (or network) on the heatmap will take you to the Viewer Page for that viewer.
+The Viewer Page is part of the **View Stream**.

-## Viewer Stream
+## View Stream

-The Viewer Stream is the other way of viewing Wistia analytics for your Account.
-It begins a list of the latest viewers of any videos in the account, but can be drilled down into the individual viewer.
+The View Stream is another way to view Wistia analytics for your Account.
+The View Stream is a live feed of all of your publicly embedded video views, but you can drill down to individual viewers too!

 {% post_image hashed_id: '6e97ff993bd90414c8fb88430c5e1b19f9cd731f', class: 'center' %}

-To open the Viewer Stream page, select **Viewer Stream** from under the Stats drop-down menu.
+To open the View Stream page, select **View Stream** from under the Stats drop-down menu.

-The Viewer Stream is a snapshot of the viewers of your publicly embedded videos.
-These will appear as a list of viewers, with their most recent heatmaps.

 {% post_image hashed_id: '646286b132082f1c347d85423229a3b4101e0b55', class: 'center' %}

-Use the sorting bar to specify which group of viewers you'd like to see, or use the search box to find a specific viewer.
-The number bubbles next to each name designate how many videos the viewer has watched.
-Clicking on a viewer will take you to the Viewer Page.

 ### Viewer Page